mtrobregado/wlan_station_exosite_write_read/README.md

 SSID_NAME, SEC_TYPE, PASSKEY should be updated as per AP details at sl_common.h.
 File Location: C:\ti\CC3100SDK_1.1.0\cc3100-sdk\examples\common\sl_common.h

-/*
- * Values for below macros shall be modified per the access-point's (AP) properties
- * SimpleLink device will connect to following AP when the application is executed */
-#define SSID_NAME       "jefwifi"         /* Access point name to connect to. */
-#define SEC_TYPE        SL_SEC_TYPE_WPA    /* Security type of the Access piont */
-#define PASSKEY         "abcde12345"                  /* Password in case of secure AP */
-#define PASSKEY_LEN     pal_Strlen(PASSKEY)  /* Password length in case of secure AP */

 Set your CIK at exosite.c

 static char cikBuffer[CIK_LENGTH] = "YOUR EXOSITE CIK HERE";